Bibbleboop/My-100-Days-of-Coding/My Log.md

 ### Day 22: 5 July 2024  - Friday

-**Today's Progress**: In additional to daily reading (above), over the weekend I will spend the bulk of time on the folowing : Eat The Blocks  Build a SINGLE Blockchain app for ALL smart contracts -  https://www.youtube.com/live/AznyJDTby1g
+**Today's Progress**: In additional to daily reading (above), over the weekend I will spend the bulk of time on the following : Eat The Blocks  Build a SINGLE Blockchain app for ALL smart contracts -  https://www.youtube.com/live/AznyJDTby1g

 **Thoughts**: